aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 #### What is a string iteration?
 It is a set of note-utterances, with a pause between each note-utterance.
 #### Why does each file have 3 string iterations?
 That is just a convenient number to make a practise session last between 3 and 10 minutes.
 The exact duration is the number of Strings, multiplied by the number of Notes, multiplied by the pause length... plus any speech introduction, which is not much.
-If there is interest, I can make files with 1 to 10 iterations.
-Beyond that, there is a practical size limitation as audio files take up a lot of space.
-You can obviously put a given file into a loop until you get bored.
+If you want more, you can obviously put a given file into a loop until you get bored.
 #### Why "JoannaVoice", "EmmaVoice", etc?
 I use the [Amazon Polly console][1] to generate audio from the [SSML][2] files. `Joanna` for example, is one of the English USA voices. `Emma` is 1 of the English UK voices.
 I have found that some of the UK recorded [phonemes][3] are not perfect, hence hopping between the 2 regions.
 Even using [IPA][4] for a more precise rendering has not helped.
 #### So it's just a set of audio files.
 How does that help me improve my memory of the fretboard?